Salvage, Newfoundland and Labrador: History

 Historically and archaeologically, the Eastport Peninsula has been host to human settlements and activity for at least 5000 years by a variety of Indigenous cultural groups, including the Maritime Archaic, the later Groswater and Dorset, and most recently Beothuk peoples.

 The name ‘Salvage’ is thought to have originated from the Spanish term ‘Salvaje’ meaning untamed, wild, or savage.
-This term was potentially used either as a dated reference to the continued presence of Beothuk people in the area throughout the early contact period.
+Local pronunciation rhymes with "New Age", as in "Sal'vayge".
+This term was potentially used as a dated reference to the continued presence of Beothuk people in the area throughout the early contact period.
 An alternative theory on the origins of the name Salvage is that it made reference to its geographic location on the edge of rough waters, comparing it to the selvage, the end of cloth materials, but this theory is not as well grounded.

 The earliest English documents referencing the area date to the second half of the 17th century, by which time English migratory fisheries in the area were well established.

 There is some evidence to indicate early settlement in Salvage and its neighbouring communities as early as 1672, but any settlements dating to the late 17th and early 18th centuries were impermanent.
 The first permanent settlements on the Eastport Peninsula began to emerge in the 1780s in Salvage and Barrow Harbour, although the ancestors of present-day families did not arrive until about 1820.

 As the central and most substantial settlement on the peninsula, one historic account describes Salvage as a spider's body connected to smaller nearby settlements by legs.
-Salvage today consists of two main harbours in a sheltered bay, Salvage Harbour and Bishop's Harbour.
+Salvage today consists of two main harbours in a sheltered bay: Salvage Harbour and Bishop's Harbour.
 These two harbours, and other surrounding small communities were historically recorded as different towns, but are today amalgamated with Salvage.
 Throughout the 19th century the Eastport Peninsula enjoyed a period of stable growth, with Salvage reaching its peak population of 390 residents in 1891, with an additional 201 residents in the now amalgamated Bishop's Harbour.